vkrenz/snap2/README.md

-11/18/22 - Articles now show "remove" and "add (+)" for admin users 11/19/22 - "Logged Out Successfully" message after logged out 11/20/22 - Added "Edit/Remove" buttons for articles page (admin only access)
+11/18/22 - Articles now show "remove" and "add (+)" for admin users 11/19/22 - "Logged Out Successfully" message after logged out 11/20/22 - Added "Edit/Remove" buttons for articles page (admin only access) 11/21/22 - Added a blank article card with a "+" to add article (admin)
 ```